-Total retirement plan expense for fiscal years 2016 and 2015 is \$3,113 and \$2,936, respectively.
+Total retirement plan expense for fiscal years 2017 and 2016 are \$3,375 and \$3,113 respectively.

 11. Fair Value

 A fair value hierarchy that prioritizes the inputs to valuation techniques used to measure fair value is established by generally accepted accounting principles.
 The hierarchy gives the highest priority to unadjusted quoted prices in active markets for identical assets or liabilities (Level 1 measurements) and the lowest priority to unobservable inputs (Level 3 measurements).
 The three levels of the fair value hierarchy under generally accepted accounting principles are described as follows: